Preparing a sale process

-The sale of a company requires a very carefully thought out process that must be extremely well organized, and as such, this process is company-specific and therefore unique.
+Every sale process is company-specific and therefore unique.
 Consequently, there is no standard formula for selling a business.
 However, the sale process can be easily divided into a planning phase and an execution phase.

 The planning phase is very time-consuming and is designed to prepare the company optimally for the upcoming sale process.
-Thorough and detailed planning increases the likelihood of receiving positive feedback from potential buyers.
-The execution phase usually consists of an approach phase, due diligence, and a negotiation and closing phase.
+Thorough and detailed planning increases the changes of receiving positive feedback from potential buyers.
+The execution phase usually consists of an approach phase, due diligence and a negotiation and closing phase.
 There are different things to consider at each stage of the sale process.

 Price expectations when selling your business